 The principal Act continues to apply in relation to transfers to which section 78 of the Petroleum (Submerged Lands) Act 1982 continues to apply by virtue of the operation of section 201(3) of the Acts Amendment (Petroleum) Act 1990.

 ”.

-3 On the date as at which this compilation was prepared, the Petroleum and Energy Legislation Amendment Act 2010 s.
-185 had not come into operation.
-It reads as follows:

-185. Petroleum (Submerged Lands) Registration Fees Act 1982 amended

-(1) This section amends the Petroleum (Submerged Lands) Registration Fees Act 1982.

-(2) In section 4(1) before “pipeline licence” insert:

-infrastructure licence,